 Where else is it a better idea to think big than in our career endeavors, where the rewards can be vast and immeasurable?
 And if we are going to be thinking about careers or career enhancement, then we might very well be considering additional education.
 It is nearly effortless to find and more graceful to realize than it ever has been at any time.

-So, if you are going to be thinking about a career in dental assisting, you might consider thinking a bit bigger and becoming a registered dental assistant.
+So, if you are going to be thinking about a career in dental assisting, you might consider thinking a bit bigger and earning your registration.
 Bigger thinking may just lead you to a broader range of reasons to love your job and bigger salaries along the way.
-Keep progressing and expect that your dental assistant salary will grow with you.
+Keep progressing and expect that your salary will grow with you.